Best daily deals

 If you are willing to look beyond the Apple walls, you can find some really good alternative options.
 One of our favorites are the Nothing Ear, $149 at Amazon.
 These earbuds offer great sound quality, noise canceling, and features, at a reasonable price.
 That said, they do have silicon ear tips.

-If you really like the design of the AirPods, but aren’t sold on the Apple ecosystem, you can consider the Samsung Galaxy Buds3, $179.99 at Samsung.
+If you really like the design of the AirPods, but aren’t sold on the Apple ecosystem, you can consider the Samsung Galaxy Buds3, $179.99 at Amazon.
 They look similar enough to AirPods that you could probably fool your friends from a distance.

 Frequently asked questions